-Click on the map below to find a recycler in your area so that you can safely and conveniently recycle or reuse your TCL products.
-Additional information on appliance recycling can be found by visiting the EPA’s Responsible Appliance Disposal website, and for battery recycling please visit the Earth911 Recycling Search.
+Click on the interactive map below to quickly find a recycler in your area to safely and conveniently recycle or reuse your TCL products.

 ALASKA: For more information about recycling, please visit the Alaska Division of Environmental Health Solid Waste Program.

 CALIFORNIA: For more information on how to recycle your electronics, please visit California’s CalRecycle website, providing consumers with recycling information for a variety of recyclable material.
 Information for appliance recycling can be found by visiting California Department of Toxic Chemical’s website.

 COLORADO: To learn more about recycling , please visit the Colorado’s Department of Public Health and Environment website.

 CONNECTICUT: For information about Connecticut’s electronic waste recycling, including a list of drop-off locations and how to recycle your electronics and appliances, please visit the Connecticut Department of Energy & Environmental Protection.

 DISTRICT OF COLUMBIA: For information about how to recycle your electronics in the District of Columbia, including drop-off locations and disposal instructions, please visit the District of Columbia's Department of Energy & Environment.
 To schedule an appliance pick-up for recycling, please visit District of Columbia’s Department of Public Works.

 HAWAII: Information for where to drop off electronics can be found by visiting the MRM Recycling website.
 Additional information about Hawaii’s recycling programs can be located by visiting Hawaii’s Department of Health or Hawaii.gov.

 MASSACHUSETTS: Details about electronics recycling are located at the Massachusetts Executive Office of Energy and Environmental Affairs.